ooples/pine_script_docs/source/Debugging.rst

   - By using the ``precision`` parameter in your script's `study() <https://www.tradingview.com/pine-script-reference/v4/#fun_study>`__ or `strategy() <https://www.tradingview.com/pine-script-reference/v4/#fun_strategy>`__ declaration statement.
 This method allows specifying up to 16 digits precision.

 - The `plot() <https://www.tradingview.com/pine-script-reference/v4/#fun_plot>`__ call in our script plots the value of ``bar_index`` in the indicator's pane, which shows the increasing value of the variable.
+- The scale of the script's pane is automatically sized to accommodate the smallest and largest values plotted by all ``plot()`` calls in the script.

 Displaying numeric values